 In 2005, the Company's Board of Directors approved the adoption of the Company's stock option plan (the "Option Plan").
+The plan was most recently approved by the shareholders on April 29, 2014.
 Eligible participants under the Option Plan include directors, officers, employees and consultants of the Company.
 Under the terms of the Option Plan, stock options generally vest with Option Plan participants as follows: 10% at the date of grant; 22% four and one-half months after grant; 22% nine months after grant; 22% thirteen and one-half months after grant; and the balance of 24% eighteen months after the date of grant.